 Talk directly to hospital leaders about how to improve internal systems and processes.
 The program encompasses patient assessment, interventions, staff training and courses, patient education, and outcome assessment.
 Other programs that enhance the quality and safety of patients are the flu vaccine program, hand hygiene, latex-free environment that is known to be a highly allergenic agent, "MyChart" program, my medical record, national patient safety system, patients as partners in safety, "respond with your heart" program, security event reporting system, among others.

-Ninsaúde Apolo is a software for clinics and doctors' offices that helps in various safety issues, practicality and quality in an electronic patient care, if you are not yet one of our customers, schedule a demo and discover the advantages of an EMR.
+Ninsaúde Apolo is a software for clinics and doctors' offices that helps in various safety issues, practicality, and quality in electronic patient care, if you are not yet one of our customers, schedule a demo and discover the advantages of an EMR.